romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial3-en.md

 The `flex-direction` property specifies whether the children will place themselves in a row or column and in which order.
 Its values ​​are:

- * `row` : children are placed on a row from left to right;
+ * `row` : children are placed in a row from left to right;
- * `row-reverse` : children are placed on a row from right to left;
+ * `row-reverse` : children are placed in a row from right to left;
- * `column` : children are placed on a row from top to bottom;
+ * `column` : children are placed in a column from top to bottom;
- * `column-reverse` : children are placed on a row from bottom to top.
+ * `column-reverse` : children are placed in a column from bottom to top.

 Because the `flex-direction` attribute applies to children, it may conflict with display values `block` or `inline` of those children.
 The following exercise